olivermaxx6/Electro-Store/Frontend/src/storefront/README.md

-# Electro Storefront
+# Storefront

-This is the customer-facing e-commerce storefront for Electro, built with React, TypeScript, and Tailwind CSS.
+This is the customer-facing e-commerce storefront, built with React, TypeScript, and Tailwind CSS.

 ## Features